 Step 1: Set Up Your Portfolio

 If you haven't already set up a portfolio through an online brokerage account, you can turn to any of several Web sites that offer free trackers you can customize with your list of stock and fund holdings.
-For example, Kiplinger.com and Yahoo Finance contain basic tools that let you insert the number of shares you bought and at what price.
+For example, Kiplinger.com, through a partnership with Morningstar, and Yahoo Finance contain basic tools that let you insert the number of shares you bought and at what price.
 The trackers then use slightly delayed stock quotes to update the value of each holding and your entire portfolio.
-On both sites, clicking on a stock leads you to a trove of information on the company, including recent news, historical share prices, filings with the Securities and Exchange Commission and, in Yahoo's case, mentions of the stock in blog postings.
+On both sites, clicking on a stock leads you to a trove of information on the company, including recent news, historical share prices, filings with the Securities and Exchange Commission and more.

-For more bells and whistles, download MSN MoneyCentral's Portfolio Manager.
-Here, you create watch lists and multiple portfolios (you'll have to install a plug-in that runs with Internet Explorer, so it's available only for PCs).
-View your holdings using an array of measures, including market value, risk or the size of your position.
+For more bells and whistles, consider downloading Personal Capital.
+You can view your holdings using an array of measures, including market value, risk or the size of your position.
 The tracker also performs basic analysis on your investment allocation, performance and potential tax liability.
+Plus, Personal Capital has apps you can run on your mobile device to track your portfolio on the go.

 Step 2: Get a Sense of History